Shih Tzu

 How to Care for a Shih Tzu

 Regular grooming is essential for showing off your Shih Tzu dog’s luxurious long hair and keeping it out of their eyes.
-And you may find yourself needing extra doses of love and care during training.
+You may find yourself needing extra doses of love and care during training.
 But good news!
 It all balances out, as these low-shedding pups require less daily exercise than other dogs and can be just as happy playing hide-and-seek in your living room as chasing after a ball in the park.

 Shih Tzu Health